Emergency Medical Technician (EMT) Technical Certificate

 Type: Tech Cert

 Major Code: EMT-CC

-This is a one-semester (11 credits) program of classroom lecture, practical skill laboratory and patient clinical experience designed to prepare students for employment as Emergency Medical Technicians (EMT).
-The practical skill laboratory (three credits) includes application practice and performance evaluation in simulated patient care situations.
-The clinical application (one credit) provides patient care opportunities with pre-hospital emergency care providers and in-hospital settings.
+This is a one-semester (11 credits) program of classroom lecture, practical skill laboratory and patient clinical experience designed to prepare students for employment as Emergency Medical Technicians (EMTs).
+The practical skill laboratory (3 credits) includes application practice and performance evaluation in simulated patient care situations.
+The clinical application (1 credit) provides patient care opportunities with pre-hospital emergency care providers and in-hospital settings.

 This is a limited-access program.
 Candidates must:

 This certificate is upward compatible with the A.S. degree, Emergency Medical Services (EMS).

 Textbook information will be available online for each term's courses 45 days prior to the first day of classes for the term.